Factors affecting costs

 Azure has datacenters all over the world.
 Usage costs vary between locations that offer particular Azure products, services, and resources based on popularity, demand, and local infrastructure costs.

-For example, you might want to build your Azure solution by provisioning resources in locations that offer the lowest prices, but this would require transferring data between locations if dependent resources and their users are located in different parts of the world.
-If there are meters tracking the volume of data that moves between the resources you provision, any potential savings you make from choosing the cheapest location could be offset by the additional cost of transferring data between those resources.
+For example, you might want to build your Azure solution by provisioning resources in locations that offer the lowest prices.
+This approach, though, would require transferring data between locations if any dependent resources and their users are located in different parts of the world.
+If there are meters tracking the volume of data moving between the resources you provision, any potential savings you make from choosing the cheapest location could be offset by the additional cost of transferring data between those resources.

 Azure billing zones

 Bandwidth refers to data moving in and out of Azure datacenters.
 Most of the time inbound data transfers (data going into Azure datacenters) are free.
 For outbound data transfers (data going out of Azure datacenters), the data transfer pricing is based on Billing Zones.

 A Zone is a geographical grouping of Azure Regions for billing purposes.
 The following zones exist and include the listed countries (regions).